 Bound For Perdition

 Lynet has been working hard to create magical journals to help the War effort, without much meaningful support.
 When Reggie is assigned to help her, she first has to teach him the basics of bookbinding, and then they have to confront the changes her work might bring – and the work of others in their building.
-Book 1 in the Mysterious Arts series, set during the Great War and into the 1920s.
+Book 1 in the Mysterious Arts series, set during the Great War and into the 1920 and focusing on the arts.

 Other words in the works

 You can find additional scenes and short works about characters in some of my books on my newsletter.
 Keep an eye on my newsletter for the latest.
-I anticipate a prequel novella about Carillon inheriting his title to be out in summer 2022.
-I hope you enjoy these future books!
+I’ll update this page of future books as soon as books have titles and a bit of a summary.